 Dr. Hector Ruiz, an accomplished chief executive and technology luminary, is driven by the idea that technology and education dramatically improve people's lives.
 Hector has helped build and guide top-tier global technology companies (including Texas Instruments, Motorola, and AMD) while also promoting exploration of technology's ability to address social issues.

 He is an impassioned advocate for the better use of technology to improve the lives of children and adults in economically and educationally disadvantaged areas.
-Today, Hector serves as founder and chairman of Advanced Nanotechnology, and as advisor to individuals, corporations, and governments on breakthrough technology initiatives.
+Today, Hector serves as founder and director of ANSI Capital LLC, and as advisor to individuals, corporations, and governments on breakthrough technology initiatives.

 Hector fundamentally believes that technology and education open doors for people and can enable them to be more informed, voting citizens, which is critical for a strong democracy.
 His evolving portfolio of organizations and investments represent his passion to continually explore new frontiers for creating positive impact.